faizela/rock_paper_scissors/README.md

 # Rock, Paper, Scissors

-Rock paper scissors is a project in the Odin Project Foundations section which demonstrates DOM Manipulations Skills.
+Rock paper scissors is a project in the Odin Project Foundations section which demonstrates Js fundamentals and DOM Manipulations Skills.

 ## Projects Aims